dorgonman/HorizonUIPluginDemo/readme.md

  Version History
 -----------------------
 *4.18.0
-- NEW：Implement Hypertext for HorizonDialogueMsgTextBlock：you will be able to use all button's features in dialogue segments.
+- NEW: Implement Hypertext for HorizonDialogueMsgTextBlock：you will be able to use all button's features in dialogue segments.
-- NEW：Implement Hypertext for HorizonDialogueMsgTextBlock
+- NEW: Implement Sound trigger for HorizonDialogueMsgTextBlock.
+- FIX: Crash when  tried add a new style and set its color.
+- FIX: Should ignore space at end of line for TextOverflowWarpNormal.(Empty new line bug)

 *4.17.0